 Kanafeh is the richest and creamiest; it is a sweet and cheesy delicacy.
 Just when it seems it could not be better, it is topped with a crunchy topping and soaked in sweet syrup.
 It is totally seductive!
 It is delicious!
 There is no other dessert that seduces the Middle East like Kanafeh.
 You will find it in Lebanon, Syria, Jordan, Israel, Palestinian Authority, Turkey, Greece, and Egypt.
 So many countries can’t be wrong.
 Kanafeh is the best dairy desert in the Middle East.

-So many spellings, but the same luxurious desert.
-In one place it may be spelled Kanafeh, or Kunefe.
-Yet in another it is Kadayif or Konafeh.
-And just when you are sure there can be no more, you will see Konafah, Knafah, Kunafeh, Kanafeh and Knafe.
-So many spellings for the same special desert.
+So many spellings, but the same luxurious dessert.
+In one place it may be spelled Kanafeh or Kunefe.
+Yet in another, it is Kadayif or Konafeh.
+And just when you are sure there can be no more, you will see Konafah, Knafah, Kunafeh, Kanafeh, and Knafe.
+So many spellings for the same special dessert.
 It is amazing!
 It is scrumptious!
 It is Kanafeh!

-You can not visit any part of this region without falling in love with this desert.
+You can not visit any part of this region without falling in love with this dessert.
 This is a recipe easily made at home.